 In the next step, we create a list in Python that stores some string values.

-Finally, we use the DataFrame constructor from the Pandas library and pass the list of values.
-This converts the list into a DataFrame and prints out the result.
+Finally, we use this constructor to pass the Pandas DataFrame to list of values.
+We can convert DataFrame and prints out the result.

 Notice that the column name in the DataFrame is 0 because we have not provided any name yet.
 Also, pay attention to using the alias to call the Pandas constructor.